r-uby-dev/roda-llm/README.md

 worth knowing that it is how you can implement callbacks that determine how an agent is found, saved, and created.
-The builtin session scope uses a session-backed store to link the agent's database record to an anonymous user session that exists in the user's browser.
+The builtin session scope uses a session-backed store to link the agent's database record to an anonymous browser-based user session.

 ```ruby
 class App < Roda